 Many dietitians recommend consuming at least 64 ounces of water daily and more if you are exercising.
 Water helps the body transport nutrients and waste, regulates body temperature and cushions joints and tissues.
 Research also suggests that drinking adequate water might guard against kidney stones and constipation.
-Some experts believe that drinking water can help remove uric acid from the bloodstream.
 Avoid sports drinks sweetened with high-fructose corn syrup.